mamnuya/ms_thesis/data/README.md

   - Original prompts
   - Complex self-debiasing prompts
   - Simple self-debiasing prompts
+  - This version was implemented in our study.

 - **`cleaned_tokenized_lemmatized/`**:
   Processed version of the above data, including: